Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 19 Desember 2024 21.26.26 UTC
+- WIB: Kamis, 19 Desember 2024 22.26.44 UTC
-- WITA: Kamis, 19 Desember 2024 22.26.26 UTC
+- WITA: Kamis, 19 Desember 2024 23.26.44 UTC
-- WIT: Kamis, 19 Desember 2024 23.26.26 UTC
+- WIT: Jumat, 20 Desember 2024 00.26.44 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: inspirational
+Kategori: technology